-An implant has the ability to replace the root of a missing tooth.
+An implant can replace the root of a missing tooth.
 You may never have considered the root of your tooth before – likely because you have never seen it.
 Such is the case with a dental implant.
-You will never really see the implant, just the porcelain tooth we will put on top of the implant after it has healed.
+You will never really see it, just the porcelain tooth we put on top of the implant after it has healed.

 Dental implant tooth replacement is completed in two phases.
-During the initial phase of treatment, one or more implant posts is surgically placed below the gum line.
-Depending on the number and placement of the implants, the procedure may vary in length, and while many patients are concerned about this aspect of treatment, the surgical implant placement is safe and has a 98% success rate.
+During the initial phase, one or more implant posts is surgically placed below the gum line.
+Depending on the number and placement of the implants, the procedure may vary in length.
+While many patients are concerned about this aspect of the treatment, the surgical implant placement is safe and has a 98% success rate.

 Those patients with more advanced tooth loss will likely want to consider an implant-retained partial or full denture.
 Like the traditional, removable counterparts, these prosthetics are crafted using a gum-colored base material to support numerous replacement teeth.
-Rather than clasping to remaining dental structures or being held in place by natural suction, a series of strategically positioned dental implant posts anchor these restorations, offering superior comfort, stability, and longevity compared with traditional dental prosthetics.
+Rather than clasping to remaining dental structures of being held in place by natural suction, a series of strategically positioned dental implant posts anchor these restorations, offering superior comfort, stability, and longevity compared with traditional dental prosthetics.

-The All-on-4 technique is a unique method of placing a dental implant supported full denture.
+The All-on-4 technique is a unique method of placing a dental implant-supported full denture.
 Rather than placing implant posts across the jaw line, the All-on-4 technique utilizes the naturally denser portions of the jawbone to provide support for the entire tooth replacement prosthetic.
-This innovative procedure has made it possible for more patients than ever before to safely and successfully receive a dental implant retained denture without costly, invasive preparatory treatments like bone grafts.
+This innovative procedure has made it possible for more patients than ever before to safely and successfully receive a dental implant-retained denture without costly, invasive preparatory treatments like bone grafts.